BabatImReal/Disaster-Report-Web/DATABASE.md

 This database stores disaster reports, alerts, user details, and subscriptions for a disaster report website.
 It is designed to efficiently manage real-time disaster data and notify users based on their subscriptions.

 ## **Collections**
-The database consists of four main collections:
+The database consists of 5 main collections:
 - `persons` (User details)
 - `reports` (Disaster reports submitted by users)
 - `alerts` (Disaster alerts with severity levels)
 - `subscriptions` (User alert subscriptions)
+- `news` (News articles)

 ---